reproducible-agile/reproducible-agile.github.io/public/files/agile2018_proposal.md

 This workshop is a follow-up to last year's successful introduction of reproducible research at AGILE.
 The relevance of Open Science and reproducible research has not changed!
-On try contrary, the overarching challenge to develop guidelines and feature examples for the AGILE community still prevails.
+On the contrary, the overarching challenge to develop guidelines and feature examples for the AGILE community still prevails.

 While the workshop format had to be adjusted last year as the submissions were too low for the then planned format, the topic was taken up during the conference in many conversations and by presenters during their talks.
-This year, the organizing committee is strengthened further and wants to keep the slow but steady pace to establish reproducible research practices at the AGILE conference.
+This year, the organizing committee is strengthened further and wants to keep the steady pace to establish reproducible research practices at the AGILE conference.

-The workshop's hands-on approach is a complementary feature to the list of AGILE workshops and most relevant to all of AGILE's attendees, but especially for young researchers just beginning to establish their way of practicing science.
+The workshop's hands-on approach is a complementary feature to the list of AGILE workshops and most relevant to all of AGILE's attendees, but especially valuable for early career scientists, who are just beginning to establish their way of practicing science.

 ## 6. What is the approximate number of expected participants?